 Entergy is taking action now toward a carbon-free future and expects to achieve its net-zero 2050 commitment by enhancing its portfolio transformation strategy with emerging technology options, working with customers, key suppliers and partners to advance new technologies necessary to reduce emissions, continuing to engage with partners and gain experience on enhancing natural systems like forests and wetlands that absorb carbon, and partnering with customers to electrify other sectors like transportation and industry for net emissions reductions and community benefits.

-Additional details are available in Entergy's 2021 Integrated Report.17
+Additional details are available in Entergy's 2022 Integrated Report19 and Entergy's 2022 Climate Report20.